CaptainPayn/py/README.md

-This is a collection of projects during the course of my Python2
+This is a collection of my python projects